 Expenses and income were within the budgeted range and showed no abnormalities in relation to the pandemic.
-The markets, which were affected in the first half of the year, recovered towards the end of the year and the expected increase in lapses also failed to materialize in 2020.
-New business is supported by a digital sales process (FILOS), which also enables remote sales with the help of the Remote Sales Solution (RSS) developed during the Corona crisis.
+The markets showed a positive performance in 2021.
+New business is still supported by a digital sales process (FILOS), which also enables remote sales with the help of the Remote Sales Solution (RSS) developed during the Corona crisis.

-Thus, in connection with Covid-19 there was no material impact on FWU Life Austria's operations in the financial year 2020.
+In connection with Covid-19 there was no material impact on FWU Life Austria's operations in the financial year 2021.

-Beyond this, there were no business transactions or events in the 2020 financial year that had a significant impact on the company.
+Beyond this, there were no business transactions or events in the 2021 financial year that had a significant impact on the company.